penumbra-zone/penumbra/docs/guide/src/dev/docs.md

 If you added new crates by appending a `-p <crate_name>` to the `rust-docs` script, then you must rebuild the index page via:

+You'll need to use the `nightly` toolchain for Rust to build the docs.
+In some cases, you'll need a specific version.
+To configure locally:

 ```
-REGENERATE_INDEX=1 ./deployments/scripts/rust-docs
+rustup toolchain install nightly-2023-05-15
 ```

-CI will automatically rebuild all our docs on merges into main, except for the Rust doc index.html, which must be updated manually.
+CI will automatically rebuild all our docs on merges into main.

 [protocol docs]: https://protocol.penumbra.zone
 [rustdoc]: https://rustdoc.penumbra.zone